DarioSarra/Preprocess/README.md

-# Bench for writing new modules
+# Flipping Task Preprocessing

-Repository to back up modules version during work in progress
+Repository to obtain table with behavioural data from raw aruino output